6 publications every startup founder should read

 If you’re a startup founder, you’ve probably heard of sites like Entrepreneur and Forbes.
 But how much have you delved into the wider media landscape designed specifically for startups in the UK and Europe?
 From monthly print magazines to websites dedicated to digital: if you know where to look, there are lots of publications that hold valuable insights for founders to glean.

 To help you cut through the noise and get down to business, we’ve identified six essential reads for startup founders.
-If you don’t get time to browse them all today, you can always subscribe to one or two of the newsletters mentioned to keep up-to-date with more digestible snippets from the magazines.
-It’s also a good idea to follow some of these publications on Twitter if you want to get on the radar of target titles… Happy reading (and hustling)!
+If you don’t get time to browse them all today, you can always subscribe to publication’s newsletters to keep up-to-date with more digestible snippets from the magazines.
+It’s also a good idea to follow some of these publications on Twitter if you want to get on the radar of target titles… Happy reading!